GameServerManagers/LinuxGSM-Docs/FastDL.md

 #### 2) Share this content with an HTTP server

-If using Apache2, simply make a new virtual host pointing to /home/youruser/www
+If you're used to running websites and to Apache2, then that step is pretty straight forward : simply make a new virtual host pointing to /home/youruser/www

-**Example** with a subdomain.
+##### Example with a subdomain.

 Alternatively, you can use apache2's mod "usermod" which is a clever way if your server will run many game servers.

-If you don't own a domain, then consider getting one, it starts for a few bucks a year.
 **This works for Apache 2.4+ and when using a domain name, if you got a different configuration, please, refer to Apache documentation.**

+If you don't own a domain, then you should really consider getting one, it starts for a few bucks a year.

 Before anything, make sure your subdomain redirects to your game server and that Apache2 is correctly installed and started.
 First, create a virtual host in order to be able to host a website :